fentzina/recommendationSystem4AmazonProducts/README.md

 * productId: Every product identified with a unique id
 * Rating: The rating of the corresponding product by the corresponding user
 * timestamp: Time of the rating.
 We will not use this column to solve the current problem

+Click on the link below to use the same dataset as me: https://drive.google.com/file/d/1XahZcR287ke7j48I7-oj0KzmmwSSvA3Y/view?usp=drive_link